Generating TLS certificates for server HTTPS

 Using OpenSSL to generate TLS certificates for your applications to secure your development servers or simply to understand how to create certificates.

-This exercise will walk through the process of creating self-signed TLS certificates using OpenSSL utilities.
-I have been using this straightforward approach a lot in the past to quickly setup HTTPS on local development servers and even launch React and Vue applications on HTTPs to fully test end to end before deployments.
+This exercise walks through the process of creating self-signed TLS certificates using OpenSSL utilities.
+I have used this straightforward approach many times to quickly set up HTTPS on local development servers and even launch React and Vue applications over HTTPS to fully test end to end before deployments.

-Additionally, initial aspects here would be the solid foundation of asymmetric cryptography applications such as sign verify using RSA as can be seen from my other post on JWT with RSA but TLS applications differ slightly in context than simple PKI key pairs.
+The foundational concepts here overlap with asymmetric cryptography applications such as sign and verify using RSA, as covered in my other post on JWT with RSA.
+TLS applications differ slightly in context from simple PKI key pairs because certificates bundle identity information alongside the public key, tying a cryptographic key to a specific domain or organisation.

 openssl genrsa -out private.key 2048